kenhkan/noflo-pgorm/README.md

 `username = elephant`.
 Note that the value does not need to be quoted as the ORM would sanitize it for you.

-You must group this series of packets with an ID, which would be used to group the output, since this is an asynchronous operation.
-Inside the ID group, you must also group the packets with a number of groups representing the tables to fetch from.
+You must group this series of packets with an TOKEN, which would be used to group the output, since this is an asynchronous operation.
+Inside the TOKEN group, you must also group the packets with a number of groups representing the tables to fetch from.

 You may optionally pass no packets but simply group(s) to fetch